 If the boiler is installed in a compartment do not use it for storage purposes.
-Do not obstruct any purpose provided ventilation open-
+Do not obstruct any purpose provided ventilation openings.

-Where the boiler is sited in an unheated enclosure provision must be made to protect against frost, e.g. frost thermostat, pipe ther-
+Where the boiler is sited in an unheated enclosure provision must be made to protect against frost, e.g. frost thermostat, pipe thermostat.

-- 1. Lift the boiler by gripping "a" and "b" and hook the boiler onto the wall plate. - 2.
-Remove the polstyrene bottom piece by slipping it off downwards.

-3. Remove the sealing caps from the boiler connections under the boiler (including the condensate trap).
+- 1. Lift the boiler and hook onto the wall bracket. - 2.
+Remove the sealing caps from the connections under the boiler.